Labour force participation ticks up

-There are several causes for that drop.
+There are several causes for that drop and for the rate to continue to be low.
 An analysis in August by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.

 The Council of Economic Advisers found that the other half of the drop in labour-force participation came from cyclical factors tied to the Great Recession.
 In addition to the normal falloff in participation seen in other recessions, the depth and severity of the Great Recession pushed millions of Americans to the sidelines, discouraging them from even looking for work.

-In recent months, the labour-force participation rate has mostly held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.
+In recent months, the labour-force participation rate has mostly ticked up or held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.

-According to the January jobs report, the labour force participation rate rose to 62.9%, from 62.7% in December.
+According to the September jobs report, the labour force participation ticked up to 62.9%, compared to 62.8% in August.

+NOW WATCH: NASA released a stunning time-lapse of Saturn that shows the planet for 44-hours straight

 Business Insider Emails & Alerts